About

 Acknowledgements

 Many thanks to Ed Baxter at ResonanceFM for comissioning these programmes in the first place and for his help with fundraising; to George Marshall at Climate Outreach & Information Network for his enthusiastic championing of a fledgling project and for taking the initiative to establish this archive back in 2005; and to Richard Hawkins of Public Interest Research Centre for offering to implement and oversee the archive’s redesign in 2009.
-Special mentions also to Shtig for the original Climate Radio logo design and to Matthew Carroll for designing the original archive, hosting and technical assistance.
+Special thanks to Kay Grant of Indirect Design who conceived and implemented the current version of the site in 2015.

 Others without whom this would have not have been possible: Richard Gallon, Matthew Herbert and The Ex with Getachew Mekuria (theme music), Kay Grant, Matt Sellwood, Navid, Pedro Navarro, Chris Weaver, Richard Thomas, countless engineers at ResonanceFM, Ben House, Caroline Kraabel, John & Jean England and everyone who agreed to take part in a broadcast.